 We can feel lost if we’re not permanently connected to the digital world.
-When something goes wrong and you have no network connection, or there’s patchy coverage, it can feel like you’ve lost an arm.
+When something goes wrong and you have no network connection, or there’s patchy coverage, it can feel like you’ve lost a limb.

 Here’s the big question: how does the Three network actually work and what can cause network issues?
-Let’s be honest, all we’re really concerned with is getting re-connected as soon as possible, but do you really know how to get the most out of the Three network when you’re in an area with limited coverage?
+Let’s be honest, all we’re really worried about is getting re-connected as soon as possible, but do you really know how to get the most out of the Three network when you’re in an area with limited coverage?
 Do you know your 3G network from your 4G network?
 Your LTE from your VoLTE?
+And now 5G has been added to the mix too.
 Let’s get started.